pantheon-systems/ds-toolkit-react/src/components/InputText/InputText.docs.md

 The clear button will set focus back to the input area when clicked.

-If your optional validation function returns an error the message will be announced when the field validates.
+If your optional validation function returns an error, the message will be announced when the field validates.
 Validation occurs on blur events.